 JESSA

 I’ve had a dream of farming ever since I was a young girl.
 Becoming a parent, however, is what ultimately launched a true understanding of the importance of real food; and I became driven to find and maintain ethical, healthy food choices for myself and my children.
 In 2011, after becoming a single mom, I helped to legalize henkeeping in the city of Milwaukee.
 Then I met Jeff, and the rest is history.
 He is the best man I have ever known, and this family we’ve forged is a special one.
-It means a lot to finally have my hands in the soil in a space we are truly working to make our own.
+Though I am the primary off-farm income producer, it means a lot to finally have my hands in the soil when I can in a space we are truly working to make our own.

 JEFF